 The result: Want to add some golden glow to your ordinary photo?
 Use the Rise filter.
 It paints all photos in more sunny and softer tones.

 When to use: This filter is a good solution for photos with close-ups.
-For example, for portraits where we want brighten up skin roughness.
+For example, for portraits where we want to brighten up skin roughness.

-What the filter does: The Hudson filter gives such effects to photos: dodged center, more cold tint, shadows.
+What the filter does: The Hudson filter gives such effects to photos: dodged center, more cold tint, and shadows.

 The result: With the help of this filter you can make the light of the photo colder and emphasize it at the same time.

 When to use: This filter is well-suited to photos of architecture.
-But you can implement the Hudson filter to the all photos taken outdoors.
+But you can implement the Hudson filter to all photos taken outdoors.

 The result: This is my favourite filter!
-It makes photos lively, sprightly and more saturated
+It makes photos lively, sprightly, and more saturated